markwei92/trent-user-centric-assignment1/README.md

 #Deployment
 Deployed on github all files
-To run code just extract all the files onto a coding text editor and run the index.html file.
+To run code just extract all the files onto a coding text editor and run the index.html file or use the repo link provided-> https://markwei92.github.io/trent-user-centric-assignment1/

 #Credits